StarterInc/StackGen/src/docs/content/docs/getting-started/getting-started.md

 #### Development Best Practices

-- Fork the StackGen project and leverage github with Conventional Commits  [Conventional Commits](https://conventionalcommits.org/)
+- Use Conventional Commits  [Conventional Commits](https://conventionalcommits.org/) when working with StackGen apps so that you can auto-generate a changelog

-- Only connect to database server via https.
+- Only connect to database servers via https

-- To improve DB security, disallow WAN connections to the Database via GRANT permissions, then use an SSH tunnel to connect to the database for local testing.

-> TODO: document DB tunneling over SSH
+- To improve DB security, disallow WAN connections to the Database via GRANT permissions, then use an SSH tunnel to connect to the database for local testing (TODO: document DB tunneling over SSH)

+- If you are using SecureField&trade; in your app, then use an IDE with AspectJ support (Eclipse, IntelliJ Ultimate)

+- Carefully store encryption keys and use StackGen Pro to get the advantage of using a Keystore

 - Use [SecureField&trade;](securefield) configuration for any PII (Personal Identifying Information) data to protect user privacy.